amelialei/Recipe-Data-Exploration/README.md

 ## Baseline Model
-For our baseline model, we used the nutritional facts, along with the 'minutes', 'n_ingredients', 'n_steps' columns for the X variable.
-In addition, we had created a 'avg_rating_est' column earlier which groups the avg_ratings into these categories
+For our baseline model, we used the nutritional facts, along with the 'minutes', 'n_ingredients', 'n_steps' columns as our predictors because they correlated the most with our target variable.
+In addition, we had created a 'avg_rating_est' column earlier which groups the avg_ratings into these categories: '0 to 5', '6 to 10','11 to 15','16 to 20','21 to 25','26 to 30' , and 'over 30', which will also be used as a predictor.
+We create another column that rounds all of the ratings in the 'avg_rating' column to either 1, 2, 3, 4, 5, making this our target variable.
+There are 11 nominal features, and one categorical feature.
+The accuracy score ended up being around 0.93, which is good but it can be improved even more.

-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
-Report the performance of your model and whether or not you believe your current model is “good” and why.

 ## Final Model